-- What do you think about the services and benefit offered by each plan?
+- What do you think about the services and benefits offered by each plan?

-- Do you know if the physicians you refer patients to participate in these healthcare plans?
+- Do you know if the physicians to whom you refer patients participate in these healthcare plans?

 - At what age and under what conditions will my coverage for my child end?